-- 2. Complete the requirements for one of the following: Boardsailing BSA, Kayaking BSA, or Stand Up Paddleboarding BSA award, Mile Swim BSA, Whitewater Rafting BSA, SCUBA BSA, or Snorkeling BSA award or the Kayaking, Whitewater, or Canoeing merit badge.
-(Note: This must be a different activity from the one chosen under level 2 electives-Paddlecraft.) - 3.
-Become proficient in boardsailing, surfing, kayaking, or whitewater rafting/canoeing. - 3.
-Teach another Sea Scout the information needed to complete the Kayaking, Canoeing, or Whitewater merit badge, or the Kayaking BSA, Stand Up Paddleboarding BSA, or Boardsailing BSA award.
+- 2 Complete the requirements for one of the following: Boardsailing BSA, Kayaking BSA, or Stand Up Paddleboarding BSA award, Mile Swim BSA, Whitewater Rafting BSA, SCUBA BSA, or Snorkeling BSA award or the Kayaking, Whitewater, or Canoeing merit badge.
+(Note: This must be a different activity from the one chosen under level 1 electives-Paddlecraft.) - 2 Complete the National Safe Boating Council course Boat Control On-Water Training. - 3.
+Become proficient in boardsailing, surfing, kayaking, or whitewater rafting/canoeing. - 3 Teach another Sea Scout the information needed to complete the Scouts BSA Kayaking, Canoeing, or Whitewater merit badge, or the Kayaking BSA, Stand Up Paddleboarding BSA, or Boardsailing BSA award. - 3 Attend Powder Horn (youth 14 and over).